-- 1) a 'small' group you are or have been a member of - 2) a 'small' group that you observe over a period of time.

-OR: 3) If you are unable to analyze a "living" group, you may analyze a group from a movie or t.v. show.
+- 1) a 'small' group you are or have been a member of - 2) a 'small' group that you observe over a period of time. - OR: 3) If you are unable to analyze a "living" group, you may analyze a group from a movie or t.v. show.
 There must be clear evidence of group dynamics in the film.
-(Check with instructor if you aren't sure--you may have to hand in a tape of the film with your Paper).
+(Check with instructor if you aren't sure--you may have to hand in a tape of the film with your Paper but should include a clear synopsis as an appendix).